Data flows after Brexit

 It was always unlikely that the UK would secure an adequacy decision by 31st December, and there was concern that any business offering goods or services, or monitoring the behaviour of EU individuals, would need to implement SCCs immediately after 31st December.

-The good news is that under the UK-EU Trade Agreement finalised on 24th December, whilst adequacy was not awarded, the EU has allowed a grace period of 4 months from 1st January (which can potentially be increased to 6 months and most likely will be) whereby personal data can continue to flow freely from the EU to the UK without the need for further safeguards.
-The grace period (known in the agreement as the ‘specified period’) will end sooner if an adequacy decision is awarded within the 4/6 months.
+The good news is that under the UK-EU Trade Agreement finalised on 24th December, whilst adequacy was not awarded, the EU allowed a grace period of up to 6 months from 1st January whereby personal data can continue to flow freely from the EU to the UK without the need for further safeguards.
+The grace period (known in the agreement as the ‘specified period’) will end sooner if an adequacy decision is awarded before 30th June 2021.
 The UK government has already agreed that data can continue to flow freely from the UK to the EU.

-It would therefore be sensible for any organisations that offer goods or services or monitor the behaviour of EU individuals to get SCCs in place as soon as possible.
+Indeed the ICO recommend UK companies put alternative safeguards in place as a precaution.
+It would therefore be sensible for any organisations that offer goods or services or 'monitor the behaviour' of EU individuals to get SCCs in place for example, as soon as possible.
 Just to clarify what is meant by “monitoring behaviour” Recital 24 of the GDPR states that “In order to determine whether a processing activity can be considered to monitor the behaviour of data subjects, it should be ascertained whether natural persons are tracked on the internet including potential subsequent use of personal data processing techniques which consist of profiling a natural person, particularly in order to take decisions concerning her or him or for analysing or predicting her or his personal preferences, behaviours and attitudes.”

 My advice for any companies meeting the above criteria is to prepare SCCs, make some minor adjustments to your documentation to reflect changes in the legislative landscape e.g., the Data Protection Act 2018 and the UK GDPR so that you are well prepared and fully compliant.